yedhukrishnan/tex-to-pdf/README.md

 TeX-PDF-Maker
 =============

-Python program to create a PDF file with formatted C programs.
+Python script to create a PDF file with formatted C programs.

 Follow the steps: